cds-snc/notification-api/.github/ISSUE_TEMPLATE/notify-dependency-update-template.md

   - [ ] Identify the discrepancies and lock those versions in `pyproject.toml`, create a ticket, and label it "tech debt"
   - [ ] Any non-top level dependencies that have to be locked should have a comment added to `pyproject.toml` and have a checkbox to remove that dependency from `pyproject.toml` in the acceptance criteria
   - [ ] Created ticket has the package name in the title
+- [ ] Update dependencies in any "requirements" files still in the repository (ex. requirements.txt, requirements_cli.txt, etc.)

 ## Acceptance Criteria